seallard/NBA-predictor/README.md

 # NBA-predictor
 A feedforward neural network for predicting the outcome of NBA games given current average box scores for the competing teams.
 The network is implemented using Keras with TensorFlow as the backend with GPU support.
-An average validation accuracy of 72 % was achieved, similar to what was reported in [Predicting NBA Games Using Neural
-Networks, Loeffelholz et al. (2009)](http://sci-hub.tw/https://www.degruyter.com/view/j/jqas.2009.5.1/jqas.2009.5.1.1156/jqas.2009.5.1.1156.xml?format=INT&intcmp=trendmd).
+The model predicts ca 60 % of the games in the 2018-19 season correctly atm.

+## TODO
+* Refactor and debug.
+* Train with the same data used for prediction and validation (averages).
+* Normalize prediction data.
+* Add keras callback to save model at each epoch.
+* Tune parameters: random search?

 ## Data set
 Box scores were collected for 1230 games in the 2017-18 season.
 The network was trained with individual data from the first 650 games and validated with the following 50 games.
 The validation data set consists of team averages up until the game being validated, the "unplayed" game.
 The following statistics from the box scores, for the home and away team, were used as features to train the network: